atultrp/atultrp/README.md

 <!--
 - My focus is on designing elegant interfaces and bringing my ideas to life through code 🚀.
 I take great pride in the user experience, architecture, and code quality of everything I create.

-- In addition to my work as a developer, I am also an avid supporter of open source software.
+- In addition to my work as a developer, I am also an avid supporter of open-source software.
 Through my experiences as a maintainer and contributor, I have gained a deep appreciation for the value of collaboration and knowledge sharing within the open-source community 📃️. -->

 - I'm passionate about exploring new technologies and keeping up-to-date with the latest trends in web development 🚀.
 I specialize in using ReactJS, JavaScript, Redux, and NextJS to create beautiful and functional interfaces.